JonathanHorowitzCB/citrusbyte.github.io/_drafts/2014-10-21-xcode-plugins.markdown

 author: lucholaf
 ---

-So Xcode is great: it provides everything you need to create an app, but not being open source or not even having explicit extension hooks supported by Apple, it lacks that flexibility that allows the community to adapt the tools to make them grow and feel at home.
+Xcode has a comprehensive SDK that provides everything you need to create beautiful, interactive applications.
+However, due to its closed-source codebase and no official support for extension hooks it falls short in the realm of social and community supported code.
+It lacks the flexibility that allows the community to grow and feel at home by adapting and maintaining their own code and tools.

 But not everything is bad news: while not official, you can extend Xcode through plugins.
 Some good info has been written on the topic and how you can boot it up.
 What I\'ll try to show is how to speed up and clear some misty aspects of the development.